Adityanatha/Test/README.md

 - Monitor pipeline status and lead counts

 For automation, schedule individual module scripts under `modules/` via cron or Task Scheduler.

+## Google Sheets Setup

+1. Create a Google Cloud project and enable the Google Sheets API.
+2. Generate a service account and download its credentials JSON file.
+3. Share your spreadsheet with the service account email.
+4. Set `reporting.creds_json`, `reporting.spreadsheet_id`, and `reporting.worksheet` in `config.yaml` accordingly.

+## License & Usage

+This project is released under the MIT License (see `LICENSE`).
+You are responsible for complying with the Terms of Service of LinkedIn, HubSpot, and any other services you connect to, as well as all local regulations.